devchallenges-io/curriculum/4-frontend-libaries/challenges/group_1/6-country-page.md

 - On the country page, users can see info like population, area, capital,....
 - On the country page, users can see the neighboring countries.
 - On the country page, when users select a neighboring country, it should redirect to the according country page.
-- [Optional] The country list is paginated
+- "[Optional] The country list is paginated"
 - Deploy the solution and submit Repository URL and Demo URL.

 ## Technical Details